barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

   **NOTE:** Adding noise power inside the inversion operation suppresses the noise if the channel is in deep fade.

 # Waterfilling
-Function waterfilling.m compute assigned power using bisection while functionwaterfilling.m follows the approach explained in section 3.4 of reference [1].
+  Function waterfilling.m compute assigned power using bisection while functionwaterfilling.m follows the approach explained in [1, section 3.4]

 # References
 [1] Björnson, Emil, and Özlem Tuğfe Demir.
 "Introduction to multiple antenna communications and reconfigurable surfaces."
 (2024).